Lor9ndr/RockEngine.Vulkan/README.md

 ## Usage

 To run a sample application using RockEngine:
-(Sample app will be in development
+(Sample app will be in development, for now just run the builded app)